 I get one, who tells me he will be there in an hour.

-How much to stop the alarm?
-Of course I get a long spiel to the effect that he won’t know until he finds out what the issue is, and if the alarm needs replacing …
+How much will it cost to stop the alarm?
+A long spiel about how he won’t know until he finds out what the issue is, and if the alarm needs replacing …

 “I just want the alarm stopped …how much will that cost?”

 “Well, my call-out fee is €35”.

 “Grand, I will have that for you …”

 “I will be there in an hour or two …”